 Strong thunderstorms packing powerful winds carved a trail of damage across North Texas Friday evening, causing widespread power outages and downing numerous trees down in southern Tarrant County.

-Weather AlertNBC 5 Forecast: Warm to End the Work & School Week
+Weather AlertNBC 5 Forecast: Cold Start to Saturday

 Wind gusts of 70 to 90 mph were reported in the storms, with the most wind damage reported in Comanche, Erath, Johnson and Tarrant counties.